bluegreen-labs/geoloctools/README.md

 (97 MB).
 This is less than ideal, yet functional.
 A solution will be sought for this situation to be more CRAN compliant.

-Warning: this package is made on personal request and therefore a temporary convenience tool.
-Although the intention is to solidify some of this more permanently when and how is to be seen.
+Warning: this package is made on personal request and therefore is a temporary convenience tool.
+Although the intention is to solidify some of this more permanently, when and how is to be seen.
 The package might therefore change name and function at any time.
-Do not rely on this code operationally.
+Do not rely on this code operationally in an online workflow.

 ## Installation